 The New Martinsville Campus is located at 141 Main Street and is adjacent to the New Martinsville Municipal Building.
-It houses classrooms, computer labs, faculty and administrative offices, counseling and student services, student lounge, a Barnes & Noble bookstore, Learning Resource Center, Academic Support Center, telecommunications classroom, science lab, and a conference room for business and community meetings.
+It houses classrooms, computer labs, faculty and administrative offices, advising and student services, student lounge, Learning Resource Center, Academic Support Center, telecommunications classroom, science lab, and a conference room for business and community meetings.